storopoli/storopoli.com/content/blog/2024-01-30-sudoku/index.md

 +++
-title = "Fullstack and Progressive Web Apps in Rust: A Tale of a Sudoku Spyware" date = "2024-01-30T08:57:33" author = "Jose Storopoli, PhD"
+title = "Fullstack and progressive web apps in Rust: a tale of a sudoku spyware" date = "2024-01-30T08:57:33" author = "Jose Storopoli, PhD"